-- The PEP includes information to help with conversations, planning and the delivery of strategies required to ensure the child gets the support and provision needed to succeed. - The views of the child/young person must be evidenced and used to inform the setting of targets. - Targets should be child specific, measurable, achievable, realistic and have clear timescales attached to them (SMART) - The designated teacher leads on how the PEP is used as a tool in school (living document) and monitor the progress towards education targets.
+- PEPs are completed on the Telford online portal.
+Some parts are completed prior to the meeting and other sections during/after the meeting. - The PEP includes information to help with conversations, planning and the delivery of strategies required to ensure the child gets the support and provision needed to succeed. - Targets should be child specific, measurable, achievable, realistic and have clear timescales attached to them (SMART).